-Can someone please explain to me why Italians won’t typically drink a cappuccino after 11:00am?!
+Can someone please explain why Italians won’t typically drink a cappuccino after 11:00 am?!

-I used to be able to drink espresso before bed and still enjoy a full and restful night of sleep; but as I’ve weened myself away from caffeine more and more, I have to switch to decaf after 4:00pm or I’ll be up all night long.
-I recognize that might not be the norm, but I’m certainly not the only one drinking espresso or coffee late in the day or evening… so then why do Italians have a strict ‘no cappuccino’ policy after 11:00am?!
+I used to be able to drink espresso before bed and still enjoy a full and restful night of sleep, but as I’ve weened myself away from caffeine more and more, I have to switch to decaf after 4:00 pm, or I’ll be up all night long.
+I recognize that might not be the norm.
+Still, I’m not the only one drinking espresso or coffee late in the day or evening… so why do Italians have a strict ‘no cappuccino’ policy after 11:00 am?!

-As it turns out, the reason for the late morning cut-off has nothing to do with the caffeine, it has everything to do with lactose intolerance.
-The diet of a typical Italian leaves a large portion of the culture at least slightly lactose intolerant (or as the video below rightfully refers to it, they have issue with lactose malabsorption).
-Not that Italy is an exception, people all across the world experience issues with lactose malabsorption issues, I know I certainly do.
+As it turns out, the reason for the late morning cut-off has nothing to do with the caffeine; it has everything to do with lactose intolerance.
+The diet of a typical Italian leaves a large portion of the culture at least slightly lactose intolerant (or, as the video below rightfully refers to it, they have an issue with lactose malabsorption).
+Not that Italy is an exception; people worldwide experience lactose malabsorption issues, but I know I certainly do.

-Because a cappuccino is made from espresso and milk (and a thick layer of foam), many Italians will only drink it in the morning.
-If only we were all so smart!
+Because a cappuccino is made from espresso, milk, and a thick layer of foam, many Italians will only drink it in the morning.
+If only we were all so clever!